Noel Irwin: Second World War

 At the start of the Second World War in September 1939, Irwin, promoted to temporary brigadier on 15 March 1939, headed the 6th Infantry Brigade, part of the 2nd Division.
 On 20 May 1940, he was promoted to acting major-general and took command of the division during the retreat to Dunkirk in the Battle of France.

 Following the Dunkirk evacuation in May 1940, Irwin was made a Companion of the Order of the Bath on 11 July 1940.
 From 28 October he commanded the 38th (Welsh) Infantry Division in Britain.
 His rank of major-general was made permanent on 29 March 1941 (with seniority backdated to 22 November 1940).
 On 7 November 1941 Irwin, promoted to the acting rank of lieutenant-general, commanded the XI Corps, which was based in East Anglia and had substantial responsibilities for the defence of Britain in the event of a German invasion.

 He was transferred to the Middle East in 1942, to command of the IV Corps in Iraq.
 The Corps HQ was subsequently transferred to India after the Japanese conquest of Burma.
 Irwin became General Officer Commanding-in-Chief Eastern Army, India in July 1942.
 Eastern Army had wide responsibilities for defending eastern frontier of India against the Japanese, and maintaining security in large areas of India.
 His rank of lieutenant-general was made temporary on 23 November 1942.

 For the minor attack in Arakan late in 1942, Irwin and Eastern Army HQ bypassed XV Corps HQ after disagreements with the local commander, Bill Slim, and took command of the operation.
 The attack failed, with severe effects on Allied morale and prestige.
 On 6 April 1943, Irwin gave a press conference in which he criticised the equipment, training and motivation of the Allied armies in India.
-Although his observations were admitted to be largely correct, Irwin's refusal to admit that any blame attached to himself and his staff was resented.
-He was relieved of his appointment and returned to Britain on sick leave.

 In 1944, he was appointed the General Officer Commanding East Scotland District in his substantive rank of major general (a significant step-down from his previous three jobs), and remained in this post until the end of the war.
 After three years as Commander-in-Chief of British forces of the West Africa Command, during which time he was promoted to the permanent rank of lieutenant general, he retired to private life in 1948.

 In the 1952 Kenyan general election, Agnes Shaw defeated Noel Irwin by 632 votes to 317.

 Honours and awards

 During his military career, Irwin was made a Companion of the Order of the Bath, was awarded the Military Cross and the Distinguished Service Order with two Bars.
-He was Mentioned in Despatches four times but significantly, he never received the knighthood which would normally be expected to accrue to an officer of substantive lieutenant general rank.
+He was Mentioned in Despatches four times but significantly, he never received a knighthood, which would normally be expected for an officer of substantive lieutenant general rank.